 The following HSPP forms and other documents are typically required for any new project submission to the IRB:

 - List of Research Personnel

 - Informed Consent Form(s) - If you’re using Banner resources, the UA Medical ICF template is REQUIRED upon submission

 The Application for Human Research, List of Research Personnel, Informed Consent Form(s), and HSPP Appendices can be found on our HSPP Forms webpage.
 Other documents listed above would need to be created by the study team.

 If the UA IRB will be the IRB of Record for a multi-site study, additional forms and documents are needed upon submission.
-Please visit our Single IRB Research webpage for more information on multi-site research and associated forms.
+Please visit our Single IRB Research and Forms webpage for more information on multi-site research and associated forms.